 Enron has the ability to supply full requirements gas supply for the plants listed in the RFP proposal.
 Delivery for the plant located on Socal & San Diego Gas & Electric’s system will be out of Enron’s Socal Pool and for the plants located on PG&E’s system, delivery will be made out of Enron’s PG&E pool.
 Transportation across Socal’s, San Diego’s, and PG&E’s systems shall be the responsibility of and secured by Buyer.
 Enron is willing to provide scheduling services to the meter.

-ENA reserves the right to make deliveries off Kern River Pipeline at it discretion.

 Purchase Notification Obligations:

-Under this Agreement, PacifiCorp PurEnergy will purchase natural gas from ENA for the projects listed in the RFP, Goal Line L.P.
+Under this Agreement, PurEnergy will purchase natural gas from ENA for the projects listed in the RFP, Goal Line L.P.
 (Goal Line) and KES Kingsburg L.P.
 (Kingsburg), on a daily basis under the following terms and conditions:

 Purchase Notifications